tuandungnguyen2901/AWS-notes/domain_1/network_connecting_strategies/AWS_PrivateLink.md

 | Consumer | Create Endpoint | Enable Private DNS; Ensure Security Group allows Port 443 Inbound. |
 | Both | Network | Ensure VPC CIDRs do not overlap if using Peering (though PrivateLink tolerates overlap). |

+## References

-**Reference**: [Mastering AWS Private Link (VPC Endpoint Service)](https://www.youtube.com/watch?v=example) - This video provides a practical visual walkthrough of the endpoint service setup which often clarifies the "Whitelisting" step better than text does.
+- [Mastering AWS Private Link (VPC Endpoint Service)](https://www.youtube.com/watch?v=example) - This video provides a practical visual walkthrough of the endpoint service setup which often clarifies the "Whitelisting" step better than text does.
+- [Terraform AWS PrivateLink Example](https://github.com/shazChaudhry/terraform-aws-privateLink) - A Terraform implementation demonstrating how to provision infrastructure with VPC Gateway Endpoint for Amazon S3, including a VPC with public and private subnets, EC2 instances, and secure S3 access without internet traversal.